Daniel-Rafique/shared-cart/README.md

 ## Main Functionalities
 Share Cart Across Multiple Websites in Magento 2.
-The module has been tested using subdomains but should also work with a fully qualified domain. subdomain example `eu.m2.dev` or `us.m2.dev`
+The module has been tested using `subdomains` but should also work with fully qualified domains too.
+ Subdomain example `eu.m2.dev` or `us.m2.dev`

 ## Installation
 \* = in production please use the `--keep-generated` option